yig/GMU-CS425/README.md

 ### Implementation Possibility

 You are free to implement your ECS any way you like so long as it implements the above methods.
 It makes for a fun and challenging puzzle.
+(You could think about it in a C way with pools of memory that you cast to the appropriate type.)
 Here is a sketch for a sparse set implementation of an ECS.
 You are free to use it.
 I am leaving the implementation of `Create()` or `UnusedEntity()` as an exercise for you to solve on your own.
 This implementation makes heavy use of templated functions.
 There will only be a `.h` file for this implementation.
 Templated functions have to be defined—not just declared—in header (`.h`) files.
 This is because the compiler uses the template to generate code customized for the types used when it is called.

 First, we need to define the `EntityID` type: